oz123/awesome-c/README.md

 * [KISS FFT][71] - A very simple fast Fourier transform library.
 [3-clause BSD][6].
 * [LAPACKE][133] - A C interface to [LAPACK][134].
 [3-clause BSD][6].
 * [PARI/GP][256] - A computer algebra system for number theory; includes a compiler to C. [GNU GPL3][41].
+* [PETSc][282] - A suite of data structures and routines for scalable parallel solution of scientific applications modelled by partial differential equations.
+[FreeBSD][24].
+* [SLEPc][283] - A software library for the solution of large, sparse eigenvalue problems on parallel computers.
+[GNU LGPL3][5].
 * [Yeppp!][72] - Very fast, SIMD-optimized mathematical library.
 [3-clause BSD][6].